Monika Niederstätter

-Monika Niederstätter (born 2 March 1974 in Merano, Italy) is a former 400 m hurdler (near the end of her career she switched to 400 metres), that won four medals at the International athletics competitions.
+Monika Niederstätter (born 2 March 1974 in Merano, Italy) is a former 400 m hurdler (near the end of her career she switched to 400 metres), who won four medals at the International athletics competitions.

 Biography

 Her best achievement is a fourth place at the 2002 European Athletics Championships.
 Her personal best time of 55.10s was set on 22 August 1999 at the World Championships in Seville, Spain.